 Opening hours: 8:30am - 8:30pm (daily)

 Rue Beaugrenelle, or Beaugrenelle Street, is a reputable shopping center in the heart of Paris.
 If you are visiting the Eiffel Tower and need to do some shopping, it is only a quick walk away.
-Here you will enjoy many classic Parisian fashion brands and elegant styles.
+Take on a shopping tour and enjoy many classic Parisian fashion brands and elegant styles.
 There are helpful receptionists eager to provide assistance should you need it.
 It’s the perfect spot to have a decadent lunch in a chic location.

 Paris Chic Shopping Tour